 These dates may be subject to change, please contact the lead officer for confirmation of the next available meeting.

-Please note that any advice given by council officers at pre-application stage is not a formal planning decision by the council as Local Planning Authority and is not legally binding upon the Local Planning Authority.
+Please note that any advice given by Council officers at pre-application stage is not a formal planning decision by the council as Local Planning Authority and is not legally binding upon the Local Planning Authority.

 We will give you the best advice possible based on the information provided.

-This advice will be offered in good faith and to the best of ability, without prejudice to any formal consideration of any planning application following statutory consultation, the issues raised and the evaluation of all available information.
+This advice will be offered in good faith and to the best of our ability, without prejudice to any formal consideration of any planning application following statutory consultation, the issues raised and the evaluation of all available information.